 Under SFAS No. 133, the annual crediting liabilities on the Company's equity index annuities are treated as a "series of embedded derivatives" over the life of the applicable contract.
 The Company does not purchase call options to fund the equity index liabilities which may arise after the next policy anniversary date.
 The Company must value both the call options and the related forward embedded options in the policies at fair value.
-The change in fair value for the call options is included in change in fair value of derivatives and the change in fair value adjustment of the embedded options is included in change in fair value of embedded derivatives in the consolidated statements of income.
+The change in fair value for the call options is included in unrealized gains (losses) on derivatives and the change in fair value adjustment of the embedded options is included in change in fair value of embedded derivatives in the consolidated statements of income.

-For the year ended December 31, 2001, change in fair value of derivatives of \$55,158,000 represents the change in fair value on call options used to fund the next-year income credit to the equity index annuities.
+For the year ended December 31, 2001, unrealized gains on derivatives of \$13,554,000 represent the change in fair value on call options used to fund the next-year income credit to the equity index annuities.
 The change in fair value of options embedded within the equity index products (including the forward options) was \$12,921,000 for the year ended December 31, 2001.
 Amortization of deferred policy acquisition costs was decreased by \$846,000 for the year ended December 31, 2001 as a result of the impact of SFAS No. 133.